Montana Corporate Bylaws

 FAQs

-MT Code § 35-14-1003 contains rules for making amendments, but for the most part, you can decide how your bylaws may be amended and specify that process in the articles or bylaws themselves.
+MT Code § 35-14-1003 contains rules for making amendments, but generally, you decide the way your bylaws may be amended and should specify that process in the articles or bylaws themselves.